types of crops: corn, wheat, soybeans, etc.

 Industrial Crops

-Industrial plants are grown for profit and industrial use.
-They are also referred to as cash or commercial type of crops and include cotton, jute, sugarcane, sugarbeet, coffee, tea, tobacco, coconut, and soybeans.
+They are also referred to as cash or commercial type of crops.
+Growing tobacco, cotton, jute, sugarcane, sugarbeet, coffee, tea, coconut, or soybeans generates high incomes for farmers worldwide.

 As you may have noticed, the same plant can belong to multiple types in the classification by use.
 For example, wheat and oats can be food or forage types.
 Sugarcane provides both edible sugar and alcohol for bioethanol production.
 There are, of course, exceptions.
 Let’s say that most decorative flowers are as poisonous as they are beautiful.